Vanish-Coder/Custom-Web-Editor/README.md

 # Custom Web Editor

-A Chrome extension that lets you edit any website's HTML through DevTools and permanently save those changes — so they're automatically re-applied every time you visit that page.
+A Chrome extension that lets you edit any website's HTML through DevTools and permanently save those changes.

 ---